-The Company beneficially owns approximately 10% of the common stock of Ladenburg Thalmann Financial Services Inc. (NYSE American: LTS), and certain executive officers and directors of the Company serve as officers and members of the Board of Directors of LTS.
-At December 31, 2018, the Company owned 15,191,205 LTS common shares and received dividends on those shares of \$683,604 in 2018.
-The Company also owns 240,000 shares of 8% Series A Preferred Stock of LTS and received dividends on these shares of \$480,096 in 2018.
-Since September 2006, the Company has had an agreement with LTS, as subsequently amended, pursuant to which it agreed to make available to LTS the services of Mr. Lampen, the Company's Executive Vice

-President, to serve as the Chief Executive Officer of LTS and to provide certain other financial, accounting and tax services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002 and assistance in the preparation of income tax returns.
-LTS paid the Company \$850,000 in 2018 and the agreement has continued in 2019.
-The agreement is terminable by either party upon 30 days' prior written notice.
-LTS paid bonus compensation for 2018 of \$1,525,000 to Mr. Lorber, who serves as Vice Chairman of LTS, and \$1,775,000 to Mr. Lampen, who serves as Chairman, President and Chief Executive Officer of LTS.
-Mr. Lampen received a base salary of \$250,000 from LTS in 2018 (\$325,000, effective January 1, 2019).
-Mr. Lorber also received director's fees of \$50,000 from LTS in 2018.
-Dr. Phillip Frost, who is a more than 10% stockholder of the Company's Common Stock, was the Chairman of the Board of Directors of LTS until September 2018 and beneficially owned more than 10% of LTS until December 2018.
+Prior to February 14, 2020, the Company beneficially owned approximately 10% of the common stock of Ladenburg Thalmann Financial Services Inc. (NYSE American: LTS), and certain executive officers and directors of the Company served as officers and members of the Board of Directors of LTS.
+At December 31, 2019, the Company owned 15,191,205 LTS common shares and received dividends on those shares of \$759,560 in 2019.
+Prior to March 5, 2020, the Company also owned 240,000 shares of 8% Series A Preferred Stock of LTS and received dividends on those shares of \$480,096 in 2019.
+From September 2006 to February 2020, the Company had an agreement with LTS, as subsequently amended, pursuant to which it agreed to make available to LTS the services of Mr. Lampen, the Company's Executive Vice President, to serve as the Chief Executive Officer of LTS and to provide certain other financial, accounting and tax services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002 and assistance in the preparation of income tax returns.
+LTS paid the Company \$850,000 in 2019.
+The agreement was terminable by either party upon 30 days' prior written notice and was terminated in 2020 upon the sale of LTS.
+LTS paid bonus compensation for 2019 of \$1,525,000 to Mr. Lorber, who served as Vice Chairman of LTS, and \$1,775,000 to Mr. Lampen, who served as Chairman, President and Chief Executive Officer of LTS.
+Mr. Lampen received a base salary of \$325,000 from LTS in 2019.
+Mr. Lorber also received director's fees of \$75,000 from LTS in 2019 and Mr. Beinstein received director's fees of \$100,000 from LTS in 2019.

-The Company beneficially owns approximately 8% of Castle Brands Inc. (NYSE American: ROX).
-Mr. Lampen serves as Castle's President and Chief Executive Officer and Henry C. Beinstein, a member of the Company's Board of Directors, serves as a director of Castle.
-In October 2008, Vector entered into an agreement with Castle where the Company agreed to make available the services of Mr. Lampen to serve as the President and Chief Executive Officer of Castle as well as other financial, accounting and tax services.
-Vector recognized management fees of \$100,000 in 2018 under the agreement and Castle is paying the Company management fees of \$100,000 per year in 2019.
-Mr. Lampen received from Castle a retention payment of \$500,000 in 2018, vesting over a two-year period.
-Dr. Frost is a director of Castle and beneficially owns more than 10% of Castle.
+Prior to October 9, 2019, the Company beneficially owned approximately 8% of Castle Brands Inc. (NYSE American: ROX).
+Mr. Lampen served as Castle's President and Chief Executive Officer, and Mr. Beinstein served as a director of Castle and received standard director's fees.
+From October 2008 to October 2019, Vector had an agreement with Castle where the Company agreed to make available the services of Mr. Lampen to serve as the President and Chief Executive Officer of Castle as well as other financial, accounting and tax services.
+Vector recognized management fees of \$75,000 in 2019 under the agreement and the agreement was terminated in October 2019 upon the sale of Castle.
+Mr. Lampen received from Castle a retention payment of \$515,000 in 2019 vesting over a two-year period.
+Dr. Phillip Frost, who beneficially owned more than 10% of the Company's common stock until December 2019, was a director of Castle and was the principal stockholder of Castle.

-In addition to its interests in LTS and Castle, the Company has investments in other entities where Dr. Frost has a relationship.
-These include: (i) investments in common stock of OPKO Inc. (NASDAQ: OPK) ("Opko"); (ii) an investment in shares of BioCardia Inc. (OTC: BCDA); and (iii) investments in Cocrystal Pharma Inc. (OTCQB: COCP).
-Dr. Frost is the principal shareholder, Chairman of the Board and CEO of Opko, a director and more than 10% shareholder of CoCrystal and the principal shareholder of BioCardia.
-Additional investments in entities where Dr. Frost has a relationship may be made in the future.
+In addition to its interests in Castle, the Company had investments in other entities where Dr. Frost has a relationship.
+These include: (i) an investment in shares of BioCardia Inc. (OTC: BCDA); and (iii) investments in Cocrystal Pharma Inc. (OTCQB: COCP).
+Dr. Frost is a director and more than 10% shareholder of CoCrystal and a more than 10% shareholder of BioCardia.